bbdimitriu/bbdimitriu.github.io/_posts/2023-01-14-early-adventures-zio-land.markdown

 ## What is ZIO 2 and why you should pay attention to it?

-ZIO is a framework centered around the concepts of "[effect systems](https://en.wikipedia.org/wiki/Effect_system)" and the [IO monad](https://en.wikipedia.org/wiki/Monad_(functional_programming)#IO_monad_(Haskell)).
+ZIO is a framework centred around the concepts of "[effect systems](https://en.wikipedia.org/wiki/Effect_system)" and the [IO monad](https://en.wikipedia.org/wiki/Monad_(functional_programming)#IO_monad_(Haskell)).

-Designing an application based on these concepts confers some pretty nice advantages that have become more obvious to me as I progressed through the course, but it does fundamentally change the way one should organise and think about their code.
+Designing an application based on these concepts confers some nice advantages that have become more obvious to me as I progressed through the course, but it does fundamentally change the way one should organise and think about their code.

-In some way, to me, it seems that programming with an effects framework like ZIO is like building a complex pipeline (your actual program) by interconnecting small specialised pipes (the effects) that may have an input (another effect's output) and an output (the effect's return type **A**).
+In some way, to me, it seems that programming with an effects framework like ZIO is like building a complex pipeline (your actual program) by interconnecting small, specialised pipes (the effects) that may have an input (another effect's output) and an output (the effect's return type **A**).

 These pipes can [fail in expected ways](https://zio.dev/reference/error-management/types/failures/) (the effect's error type **E**) or in unexpected ways ([Defects](https://zio.dev/reference/error-management/types/defects)) and the failures should be explicitly modelled and handled in the pipeline design.